The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 At a glance:

-Lynnwood is a city of about 36,500 people located a few miles north of Seattle.
-As of August 2018, the median home price was around $493,000.
-While that’s more than double the national average, it’s significantly lower than the median house value in Seattle.
+Lynnwood is a city of about 38,000 people located a few miles north of Seattle.
+As of February 2021, the median home price was around $575,262 a 12% increase, it’s significantly lower than the median house value in Seattle.
 This makes Lynnwood a possible alternative for home buyers who want to live in the Seattle area but cannot afford to buy within the city itself.

 How the Lynnwood Housing Market Is Similar to Seattle

-As of summer 2018, the median home value in Seattle was more than $200,000 higher than the median for Lynnwood.
+As of February 2021, the median home value in Seattle was more than $300,000 higher than the median for Lynnwood.
 That’s based on Zillow’s pricing data and MLS reports.
+More specifically, Seattle’s current median home price is $812,108, compared to Lynnwood’s average price of $575,262.

 But these two markets do have some other things in common, such as a lack of housing supply.

 In both cities, there just aren’t enough homes on the market to satisfy the level of demand from buyers.
-While inventory in the area has grown a bit over the last year, things are still pretty tight.
+Inventory has remained very tight in both Seattle and Lynnwood, keeping the market very competitive for buyers looking to make a purchase in 2021.

 A “balanced” real estate market has somewhere around a 5- to 6-month supply of homes for sale.
 Most cities across the U.S. are below that level right now, but things are particularly tight across the Seattle metro area.
 In fact, this area is currently home to some of the most constrained real estate markets in the country.

-As of July 2018, both the Seattle and Lynnwood real estate markets had about a 1.3-month supply of homes for sale (notice the decimal point there).
+As of February 2021, both the Seattle and Lynnwood real estate markets had a relatively short supply of homes and sit at around 1.6-months supply.
+That’s well below the 5- to 6-months supply that characterizes a balanced market.

 As you might imagine, this supply-and-demand imbalance is making things pretty competitive for home buyers.
-In Lynnwood, homes listed for sale during the month of July spent a median of about nine days on the market before getting an offer.
-By contrast, the nation as a whole had a “median days on market” of 32 during that month.
+In Lynnwood, homes listed for sale spent an average number of days on the market for 24 days, which is relatively short compared to the national average.

 So we’re talking about a very competitive market with limited inventory and fairly quick home sales.
 That’s something Lynnwood has in common with Seattle, it’s neighbor to the south.

-Anyone planning to buy a home in Lynnwood during the latter part of 2018 or early 2019 will likely encounter similar conditions.
+Anyone planning to buy a home in Lynnwood during 2021 will likely encounter similar conditions.

 Home Prices Still Climbing in the Lynnwood Area

-The median home value in Lynnwood, Washington was $493,100 as of August 2018, according to Zillow.
-MLS data showed a median sales price of around $506,000 in July.
+The median home value in Lynnwood, Washington was $575,262 as of February 2021, according to Zillow, with a median sales price of around $478,900.
 So that gives you some idea as to where the local real estate market is, in terms of pricing.

 Over the last few years, home prices in Lynnwood have followed a steady upward path.
-The median value rose by more than 10% over the last year alone (as of September 2018).
-And they’re expected to continue climbing over the coming months, though possibly at a slower pace than previous years.
+The median value rose by 2.0% over the last year alone (as of February 2021).
+And they’re expected to continue climbing over the next 12 months at an even faster pace of 4.3%.

 - Give yourself plenty of lead time when house hunting, due to low supply.